gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 It takes just a few steps to import your existing Git Fusion projects into GitSwarm.

-Once imported, GitSwarm keeps the GitFusion project up to date using bi-directional mirroring; any changes pushed to a GitSwarm project are mirrored to Git Fusion, and changes within the Git Fusion project (even if initiated within the Helix Versioning Engine) are mirrored into the
+Once imported, GitSwarm keeps the Git Fusion project up to date using bi-directional mirroring; any changes pushed to a GitSwarm project are mirrored to Git Fusion, and changes within the Git Fusion project (even if initiated within the Helix Versioning Engine) are mirrored into the